rdkcentral/rdk-halif-test-rmf_audio_capture/docs/pages/rmf-audio-capture_L2-Low-Level_TestSpecification.md

 ## Overview

-This document describes the level 2 testing suite for the RMFAUDIOCAPTURE module.
+This document describes the level 2 testing suite for the RMF AUDIO CAPTURE module.

 ### Acronyms, Terms and Abbreviations